 You wouldn’t be the first to wonder if you can pick up on an illness from your furry buddy.
 But while Lyme disease in dogs thankfully doesn’t tend to pass from animals to humans, it can still be fatal if left untreated.
 So if you’ve ever thought those pesky ticks outdoors were just a nuisance, think again.
-Here’s how to spot the signs – and why it makes sense to root out where your dog’s been running into ticks in the first place.
+Here’s how to spot the signs – and how a smart dog tracker can help you spot potential health issues early.

 What exactly is Lyme disease in dogs?